 Five core strategies will support these focus areas and provide direction and focus in the years ahead - Workplace of Choice, Strong Physician Enterprise, Cost-Effective Care, Exceptional Patient Access, and Robust Clinical Institutes.

 While executing on these strategies, it is non-negotiable to maintain a full commitment to quality, health equity and community-connected care.

-Our Vision for Community-Connected Care - Safe, Seamless and Personal.
+Safe, Seamless and Personal.
 Every Person.
 Every Time.

 2023-2025 Strategic Plan